krnak/ztrezor/doc/README.md

 ## Introduction

-The goal of this document is to explain, how Zcash Orchard shielded transactions are implemented in Trezor.
+The goal of this document is to explain how Zcash Orchard shielded transactions are implemented in Trezor.

 ## Notation